robertklep/node-trakt-api/README.md

 * `OPTIONS` is an optional object that may contain the following properties:

     ```
 logLevel : String   // log level                (default: 'info')
-extendedLevel : String   // default "extended level" (default: 'min')
+extended : String   // default "extended" level (default: 'min')
     ```

 ### API methods

 All API methods are generated from `endpoints.json`.
 The endpoints that have a `name` property are the ones that are implemented.
 An API method may be passed parameters, some required, some optional.
 Required parameters are enforced and will cause an error to be returned if not defined.

 An API method may be passed an optional `OPTIONS` object, which only makes sense for some endpoints.
-Valid options:
+Valid option:

 * `extended`: use an [extended information level](http://docs.trakt.apiary.io/#introduction/extended-info)
-* `paginate`: an object containing `page` and `limit` properties to [paginate results](http://docs.trakt.apiary.io/#introduction/pagination)

 If successful, the response will be an object holding the raw (but parsed) Trakt API response.